BeeeOn/gateway/doc/mainpage.md

 * blesmart.device.timeout - timeout of work with the device (connect, wait to load services, read/write request)

 * blesmart.refresh - interval of polling the particular BLE Smart devices (seconds)

+#### IQRF

+* iqrf.enable - enable the IQRF support

+* iqrf.subscribeTopic - topic where receive JSON messages from IQRF Daemon

+* iqrf.publishTopic - topic where to advertise JSON messages for IQRF Daemon

+* iqrf.receiveTimeout - timeout of IQRF DPA requests

+* iqrf.refreshTime - interval of obtaining measured values from IQRF devices (seconds)

+* iqrf.refreshTimePeripheralInfo - interval of obtaining peripheral info (RSSI, battery) from IQRF devices (seconds)

+* iqrf.devicesRetryTimeout - interval between attempts to communicate with IQRF devices

+* iqrf.coordinatorReset - controllers to be reset once connected

+* iqrf.mqtt.host - host where the MQTT broker is running

+* iqrf.mqtt.port - port where the MQTT broker is running

+* iqrf.mqtt.qos - MQTT QoS specification

+* iqrf.mqtt.clientID - name of the MQTT client